 Lios is as handsome as Rhis hoped, and she falls instantly in love, just like in her favorite songs.
-But life isn’t like the songs–none of her friends are happy, and then there is the Perfect Princess, Iardith, who keeps occupying Lios’s time.
+But life isn’t like the songs–meanwhile there is the Perfect Princess, Iardith, who keeps occupying Lios’s time–until she’s abducted.

-Of course Rhis must go to the rescue . . . the princes right behind.
+Rhis must goes to the rescue . . . a pack of princes right behind.

 With two bossy older sisters, Joe doesn’t like girls.
 Nan doesn’t have any friends.They reach for the same odd little book on a shelf in their favorite part of the library, the adventure stories, and agree to share it . . . and discover not just a story, but a promise that magic is real, and that someone from another world is needed to break a spell.
 Do they want to join Blackeye’s gang of pirate kids, who are determined to rescue an enchanted prince?
 Nan is so desperate to escape an unhappy life that she lies to her new-found friends, claiming to be a princess.
 Joe loves the idea of adventure.
 Pirates-orphan gangs-magic-castles-and spies abound as Nan and Joe discover magic and adventure . . . and who they really are.